 There is one fantastic scene early on in the film where Logue bets the King he can get him to say a Hamlet speech without his stutter.
 The king thinks the whole notion is ridiculous and says as much, but agrees to the bet.
 Logue puts headphones on the king, which play very loud classical music, wiping out his own voice.
 This ‘trick’ achieves the desired effect, and Logue records the king to prove it.
 When the king listens to it days later (after having stormed out the room declaring the whole exercise was a failure) he hears himself in wonderment.
 It’s a little bit of magic.

 That’s a little how we work too, we use our tools, filming our clients before and after they learn a tool and then when they watch back, it’s a magical experience.
 Transformation occurs.

 So there are more similarities between Logue and the Serlin Method™, than meets the eye!

-Do you struggle with confidence and clarity when it comes to public speaking?
+Do you struggle with confidence and clarity when it comes to public speaking, or do you want to get rid of an elocution habit that lowers your confidence?
 Want to get a taste of what communication success could feel like with the Serlin Method™?
 Then book a Taster Session with us today and start your journey towards communication transformation.